The new treatment facility will provide 16 beds for addiction patients

 This new treatment facility will offer residential addiction treatment to individuals who have gone through detox and have been screened by the program’s application process.
 Floor plans of the center have been finalized and include 16 beds for short- and long-term addiction patients, as well as a fitness room, arts and crafts room, and carving studio.

 The location, a secluded 6-acre parcel of land owned by Eklutna Inc., provides a healing, natural environment that’s a contrast to the busy Anchorage location of the current Ernie Turner Center, shared CITC Director of Recovery Services Rebecca Ling.

 “We’re excited about the location, which is a very serene, natural environment where participants will really be able to focus on healing,” Rebecca explained.
-“The current location has very conveniently to things like hospitals, but the more urban environment can be a little chaotic for those in recovery.”
+“The current location has very convenient access to things like hospitals, but the more urban environment can be a little chaotic for those in recovery.”